 The Full Governing Body meets once each term and we also have two standing committees that also meet termly to consider different aspects of the school in detail; these are the Resources, Staffing & Buildings Committee and the Teaching, Learning & Assessment (Curriculum) Committee.
 We also have other committees that meet as required to consider issues such as admissions, pupil discipline and staffing matters.

-More information about the composition and structure of our Governing Body as well as a full list of committees and members can be found using the links on the left of this page.
+More information about the composition and structure of our Governing Body as well as a full list of committees and members can be found using the menu.

 All Governors can be contacted via the school office, but you will also see them around the school at various times, so please feel free to say hello and share your views.